mehdidc/feed_forward_vqgan_clip/README.md

 Feed forward VQGAN-CLIP model, where the goal is to eliminate the need for optimizing the latent space of VQGAN for each input prompt.
-This  is done by training a model that takes as input a dataset of text prompts, and returns as an output the VQGAN latent space, which is then transformed into an RGB image.
+This  is done by training a model that takes as input a text prompt, and returns as an output the VQGAN latent space, which is then transformed into an RGB image.
+The model is trained on a dataset of text prompts and can be used on unseen text prompts.
 The loss function is minimizing the distance between the CLIP generated image features and the CLIP input text features.
 Additionally, a diversity loss can be used to make increase the diversity of the generated images given the same prompt.

 # How to install?